bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Looking at the top left HMC samples and the bottom right Numpy direct sampling, we can see they are visually very similar.
-This is a good case of being able to generate good samples.
+This is a good case of being able to generate reasonable samples.
 I ran another HMC example but with a smaller standard deviation (top right), and you can see all the samples are concentrated in the middle.
 This shows that setting the momentum properly is critical for generating proper samples.
 In this case, we see that the